The house of Julia Felix is our third and final house on the tour.

 Its amenities would have attracted wealthy Pompeians.

-Like all atriums, the opening in the ceiling would provide light and ventilation for the entire house and a basin would catch drinkable rainwater.
+Like other rich Roman houses, the opening in the atrium's ceiling would provide light and ventilation for the entire house and a basin would catch drinkable rainwater.

 The walls were typically painted red and yellow.